svin24/svin24.github.io/content/blog/helios.md

 ![A picture of a ThinkPad running Helios, demonstrating userspace memory allocation](https://l.sr.ht/gnrA.jpg)

-Again, drawing some inspiration from seL4, Helios uses a capability-based design for isolation and security.
+Drawing some inspiration from seL4, Helios uses a capability-based design for isolation and security.
 The kernel offers primitives for allocating physical pages, mapping them into address spaces, and managing tasks, plus features like platform-specific I/O (e.g. reading and writing x86 ports).
 The entire system is written in Hare, plus some necessary assembly for the platform bits (e.g.